cody-scott/ArcGIS-Pro-Color/readme.md

 For polyline feature, the expectation is that each end represents a connected location.
 For example, two lines that end on each other, are considered connected and will be linked together.
 This represented is with the lines as node element in a graph, linked with an arbitrary line.

-To calculate the graph the polyline feature is reduced to a point feature class with a point representing each end of the line.
+To calculate the graph, the polyline feature is reduced to a point feature class with a point representing each end of the line.
 Each line will contain two points, sharing the input field value, which will then create the link in the networkx graph.

 A spatial join is completed to find the connected locations.
 The polygon features skips the previous step, and begins here.
 Similar assumption, in this case, if it touches, it is connected.